Sathyanarayanan-ops/Sathyanarayanan-ops/README.md

 -->

-👋 Hi, I'm Sathya!
+ Hi, I'm Sathya!
-🚀 Passionate Software Developer | Generative AI Enthusiast | Cloud Engineer
+ Im a Passionate Software Developer, and I've worked on Several Ai projects.
+ I graduated from Virginia Tech , and currently work at SAP Labs, where we are pioneering on using Ai to provide enterprise solutions.

 📫 Get in Touch